-If you are unable to download files from the Internet or Google Drive due to Failed Network Error, you will find below the steps to Fix “Failed Network Error” in Chrome while downloading files.
+If you are unable to download files from the Internet or Google Drive due to Failed Network Error, you can find below the steps to Fix “Failed Network Error” in Chrome while downloading files.

 Failed Network Error in Chrome While Downloading

 The “Failed Network Error” in Chrome browser usually appears with an error message reading “Failed – Network Error” or Download Failed: Network Error message.

 As mentioned above, this error message prevents users from downloading files from the Internet, from Google Drive and other sources.

 This error is known to be caused by Security Software, Browser Extension/Plugins or due to certain Apps and programs, preventing Chrome browser from downloading files on your computer.

 In certain cases, the problem can also be caused due to presence of Malware and Rogue Adware programs on your computer.

 Start by clearing browsing data to refresh the browser Cache on your computer.